How Log-Barrier Helps Exploration in Policy Optimization: Limitations of and

+\textbf{Limitations of \sgb.} The convergence analysis of \sgb in~\citet{mei2024bandit} relies on a hidden assumption regarding the probability of playing the optimal arm, originating from a flaw in the proof.
+As identified by~\citet{baudrydoes}, when this implicit assumption is violated, the resulting sample complexity result may become vacuous.
+Specifically, the analysis in~\citet{mei2024bandit} overlooks the impact of ``extreme" events, i.e., low-probability trajectories where an initial sequence of unfavorable rewards causes the sampling probability of the optimal arm $\pi_{\bt_t}(a^*)$ to vanish.
+In these scenarios, the constant governing the sample complexity result may become unbounded.
+This discrepancy originates from a structural error in the convergence proof of \sgb~\citep[Theorem 5.5,][]{mei2024bandit}, in which the term $\zeta^* = \inf_{t \geq 1} \mathbb{E}[\pi^2_{\bt_{t}}(a^*)]$ is treated as a constant independent of the sub-optimality gap $\delta(\boldsymbol{\theta}) \coloneqq (\pi^* - \pi_{\bt})^{\top} \bm{r}$.
+In the stochastic setting, the sampling probability $\pi_{\bt}(a^*)$ is a trajectory-dependent random variable; therefore, its infimum cannot be assumed independent of the policy dynamics, as the history of rewards determines both the current parameters $\bt_t$ and the probability of the optimal arm.
 To address this analytical flaw, \citet{baudrydoes} propose shifting the dependence to the second moment of the reciprocal probability, defining $c^* \coloneqq \sup_t\mE \left[\pi_{\bt_t}(a^*)^{-2}\right]$, which yields a sample complexity of $\mathcal{O}\left(c^*\epsilon^{-1}\right)$.
 However, while~\citet{mei2024bandit} prove that the probability of the optimal arm remains strictly positive (Theorem 5.1), this does not preclude the policy from becoming arbitrarily close to zero on specific trajectories.
-This requires a stronger condition, namely an uniform lower bound $\pi_{\bt_t}(a^*) \geq C > 0$ almost surely, to ensure the boundedness of $c^*$.
-Furthermore, even if a finite $c^*$ were to exist, it remains theoretically uncharacterized in the standard \texttt{SGB} framework.
-Without explicit control over ``extreme" events, where the policy approaches the simplex boundary~\cite{baudrydoes, fan2025fragility}, the second moment of the reciprocal probability may diverge, rendering the resulting convergence guarantee vacuous.
+Guaranteeing $c^*$ to be bounded requires a stronger condition, namely a uniform lower bound $\pi_{\bt_t}(a^*) \geq C > 0$ almost surely.
+Furthermore, even if a finite upper bound of $c^*$ were to exist, it remains theoretically uncharacterized in the standard \sgb framework.
+Without explicit control over ``extreme" events, where the policy approaches the simplex boundary~\cite{baudrydoes, fan2025fragility}, the second moment of the reciprocal probability may diverge, making the resulting convergence guarantee vacuous.

-We argue that the problem we described is due to the lack of an explicit exploration mechanism in the \texttt{SGB} algorithm.
-To address this, we propose decoupling reward maximization from the exploration requirement by formulating the learning objective as a Constrained Optimization Problem (COP) with constraints on the learned action probabilities.
-We solve the COP using an Interior-Point Method (IPM) with a log-barrier, ensuring constraint satisfaction throughout the learning process.